The Game Theory of Fake News: Discussion

-The idea that misinformation sites can successfully coerce readers into engaging with false stories has important practical implications.
+The idea that misinformation sites can successfully induce readers into engaging with false stories has important practical implications.
 First, our findings suggest a new approach for identifying outlets that are seeking to spread misinformation: examining the relationship between articles' engagement and perceived accuracy.
-Outlets from which particularly implausible articles generate particularly high levels of engagement may be employing coercion strategies to spread misinformation.
+Outlets from which particularly implausible articles generate particularly high levels of engagement may be aiding the spread of misinformation by employing responsive transmission strategies.
 Observing such a relationship could be used as a signal that an outlet is intent on spreading misinformation, or making faulty assumptions about the preferences of readers.
-Similarly, if such a relationship is observed in the patterns of engagement with inaccurate stories on a particular social media platform, this may suggest the platform uses coercive strategies to promote false news stories to users.
-Second, the tendency to share fake news can become self-reinforcing on the part of transmitters: sites that seek to spread misinformation using coercion strategies can create the incorrect impression that readers prefer falsehoods.
-This pattern, if taken at face value, may then lead to increased false news production by sites that do not have any particular agenda beyond simply maximizing engagement -- even when such sites would actually maximize engagement by publishing true articles.
-Third, we find that this apparent preference for false news can be reversed by encouraging readers to pay attention to key aspects of their news consumption habits.
+Similarly, if such a relationship is observed in the patterns of engagement with inaccurate stories on a particular social media platform, this may suggest the platform uses responsive strategies to promote misinformation to users.
+Second, the tendency to share misinformation can become self-reinforcing on the part of transmitters: sites that seek to spread misinformation using responsive strategies can create the incorrect impression that readers prefer misinformation.
+This pattern, if taken at face value, may then lead to increased misinformation production by sites that do not have any particular agenda beyond simply maximizing engagement -- even when such sites would actually maximize engagement by publishing true articles.
+Third, we find that this apparent preference for misinformation can be reversed by encouraging readers to pay attention to key aspects of their news consumption habits.
 This observation reinforces the importance of (in)attention in combating misinformation.

 In sum, we have demonstrated the importance of the feedback loop between news publishers and readers.
 We have shown that focusing only on reader behavior can lead to incorrect conclusions about readers' preferences, while considering publisher strategies can resolve apparent contradictions in the literature, and can highlight new directions for combating misinformation.
 News consumption does not occur in a vacuum, and to understand the dynamics of misinformation it is essential to explore supply as well as demand.